larryknaebelobsidian/kingdom/Proposition 183. The doctrine of the Kingdom and its related subjects have a direct practical tendency..md

 >10. the design of the dispensation and its practical accomplishment;
 >11. the Day of Judgment and its manifestations, etc.
 >Indeed, there is scarcely a subject in the Bible with which it is not linked, and upon which, either directly or indirectly, it does not impart information.
+>p.
+324 Vol. 3 Prop.
+183 Obs.
+6
 ### Sanctifies the heart
->This expectation is a powerful means, in the hand of God, for raising and sanctifying the heart;
+>This expectation is a *powerful means*, in the hand of God, for raising and sanctifying the heart;
->. . . the proof and the nourishment of love to Him; we look for Him because we love Him, and could not love Him if we were not looking for Him; we look for Him because we have already experienced love to Him when absent, 1 Pet.
-1:8; and this expectancy toward Christ’s Coming and preparation for it, is the leading purpose and main concern of all true Christians, Col. 3:1, ss.”
+>. . . *the proof and the nourishment of love* to Him; we look for Him because we love Him, and could not love Him if we were not looking for Him; we look for Him because we have already experienced love to Him when absent, 1 Pet.
+1:8; and this expectancy toward Christ’s Coming and preparation for it, is *the leading purpose and main concern of all true Christians*, Col. 3:1, ss.”
->Obs.
+>p.
+326 Vol. 3 Prop.
+183 Obs.
 8
 ### Produces brotherly love
 >The doctrine legitimately produces love, brotherly love.
->Obs.
+>p.
+327 Vol. 3 Prop.
+183 Obs.
 9
 ### Ultimate reward
->by the ultimate benefit to be derived from such a position, the divine approval and reward at the judgment of believers (Prop.
+>... by *the ultimate benefit* to be derived from such a position, the divine approval and reward at the judgment of believers (Prop.
 135 and 130).
-We may rest assured that a reverent reception of the commands and teaching on these subjects will not only prevent our suffering loss, but increase our ultimate reward, because those who thus honor God will eventually be honored by Him.
+We may rest assured that a reverent reception of the commands and teaching on these subjects will not only prevent our suffering loss, but increase our ultimate reward, because those who *thus honor* God will eventually *be honored* by Him.
->Obs.
+>p.
+328 Vol. 3 Prop.
+183 Obs.
 10
 ### Conducive to piety and godly love
->serves to make it most conducive to piety and godly love.
+>... serves to make it most conducive to piety and godly love.
->Obs.
+>p.
+329 Vol. 3 Prop.
+183 Obs.
 11
 ### Promotes missions
 >It is asserted that our doctrine tends to injure missions and destroy their spirit.
->Obs.
+>p.
+330 Vol. 3 Prop.
+183 Obs.
 12